-Carriers are feeling the pressure from consumers and businesses alike for faster speeds and more reliable connections.
-Hence, we’ve seen the popularity of 4G grow immensely with 5G not far behind it.
-While this would seem like great news on the surface, adjusting for the new networks means moving away from GSM and UMTS networks.
-Ultimately leaving 2G and 3G connectivity to be sunset globally.
+Carriers are feeling the pressure from consumers and businesses for faster speeds and more reliable connections.
+Hence, we’ve seen the popularity of 4G grow immensely, with 5G not far behind it.
+While this would seem like great news on the surface: adjusting for the new networks means moving away from GSM and UMTS networks, ultimately leaving 2G and 3G connectivity to be sunset globally.
 This sunset leaves many businesses scrambling to prepare for the transition as 2G and 3G connectivity are the most utilized networks among deployed devices.
 Some carriers, such as AT&T and Verizon, have already shut down their 2G network and other shutdowns are set to occur this year.

 However, all hope is not lost.
 Check out our 3 effective steps below to help you navigate and prepare for the impending 2G/3G sunset.